elastisys/compliantkubernetes/docs/operator-manual/ingress.md

 !!!note

-    This is only currently supported in CK8s for AWS.
+    This is only currently supported in Welkin for AWS.
 It is however possible to configure this for Azure and Google cloud as well but it's not done by default

 ## Using the host network